kairosity/hackpack-patricks-quiz/README.md

 Special thanks to all Code Institute's team ("Teacher", Lecturers and Tutors) that are making me more knowledgeable and are making this happen.

 Huge thank you to the [Slack](code-institute-room.slack.com) community, its all the members and all the leads and tutors for their help and support.
+# Hack Pack Team Project Workflow

+### 1. Open project repo via GitPod

+### 2. Create a branch with the feature you are working on using:
+        git branch feature_name

+### 3. Checkout the branch so that you are actually working on that branch:
+        git checkout feature_name

+### 4. Write your code and commit as you normally would.

+### 5. When you're ready to commit your changes back into master branch run git fetch
+        git fetch

+### 6. Squash your commits into 1 commit
+        git rebase -i origin/master

+### 7. Switch to the master branch to merge your changes INTO that branch
+        git checkout master

+### 8. Merge your changes into the master.
+        git merge feature_name